nautobot/nautobot-app-chatops/docs/design.md

 every command as a top-level worker function. (`/nautobot get-device-info <device>`, `/nautobot get-vlan-info <vlan>`, etc. rather than `/nautobot-get-device-info <device>`, `/nautobot-get-vlan-info <vlan>`, etc.) This is because:

-a.
-On platforms such as Slack, each separate slash-command must be enabled and configured separately on the server, so an excessive number of distinct top-level commands will make the chatbot inconvenient to deploy.
+- On platforms such as Slack, each separate slash-command must be enabled and configured separately on the server, so an excessive number of distinct top-level commands will make the chatbot inconvenient to deploy.
-b.
-Platforms such as Microsoft Teams may limit the number of top-level commands that are displayed to the user in a chat client, so large numbers of commands may be difficult to discover.
+- Platforms such as Microsoft Teams may limit the number of top-level commands that are displayed to the user in a chat client, so large numbers of commands may be difficult to discover.

 That said, the implementation of Nautobot allows it to transparently support both syntaxes (`/command-sub-command` as well as `/command sub-command`; if the deployer takes the time to set up the bot accordingly.